Skip to content

 Lake Lucerne

-To admire Lake Lucerne, you have to get to the city harbor Luzern Bahnhofquai and board one of the five paddle steamers of the early 20th century, which regularly take sightseeing cruises.
+To admire Lake Lucerne, you have to get to the city harbour, Luzern Bahnhofquai and board one of the five paddle steamers of the early 20th century, which regularly take sightseeing cruises.
 It is not to be missed!

 National Transport Museum